AdyGCode/SaaS-BED-Notes/Session-09/S09-MongoDB-1-Introduction.md

 # Exercises

-Refer to the notes in  [MongoDB-Learning-Path](Session-10/S09-MongoDB-Learning-Path.md) for details on signing upo for MongoDB University and the Course(s) that are to be undertaken for free.
+Refer to the notes in  [MongoDB-Learning-Path](../Session-09/S09-MongoDB-Learning-Path.md) for details on signing up for MongoDB University and the Course(s) that are to be undertaken for free.

 # END